drupal-ukraine/advanced_forum/README.txt

 * Adds a button to the forums to allow people to mark a single forum or all forum as read

 image directory:
 * forum-separater.gif - This is the background for each post/comment.
 It provides the visual separater between the author info and the post content.
+You need to change this when changing the color of your forums.
 * page.gif decorative page icon by the posted on date.
 *** Need button icons for: new post, reply, edit, delete

 INSTALLATION:
 1) Make sure the forum module is enabled and you have forums and (optionally) containers set up.
-2) Copy the advanced forum project directory to your normal module directory (ie: sites/all/modules)
+2) Copy the entire advanced forum project directory (not just the contents) to your normal module directory (ie: sites/all/modules)
-2) Copy the advforum directory to your theme directory.
+2) Copy the entire advforum directory (not just the contents) to your theme directory.
 If you use more than one theme with forums, copy it to each.
 3) Enable the advanced forum module at http://example.com/?q=admin/build/modules
-4) Optionally enable the user postcounts and markasread modules.
+4) Optionally enable the user postcounts and markasread modules included in the package.
 5) Add the call to advanced forum to template.php.
 This is the hardest part because how it's done is different in every theme.
 Pick the method that best matches your theme:

 * If your theme is listed in the "themes" directory, and you have not modified the template.php that comes with your theme, you can try using the template.php found there.
 As themes get updated, these files may get out of date.
 If it doesn't work, try one of the methods below.